tektutor/terraform-sep-2025/Day2/README.md

 <img width="1662" height="758" alt="image" src="https://github.com/user-attachments/assets/fefcc3eb-fb14-4c1f-92c2-dff062ba2133" />

 ## Lab - Golang loops
+The only type of loop supported in golang is for loop, but it supports many variations.
+Hence, with for loop we can achieve whatever we do with regular for loop, while-do, do-while, etc.,

 Create a file named loops.go with the below code
 <pre>